 The Developer's Blueprint: Build Faster with cBot Strategy Templates and Modular Logic

-The Problem: The "All-in-One" Method
+The Problem: The "All-in-One" Spaghetti Code Method

 The Solution: Modular Logic Explained

-Modular logic is the practice of breaking down your cBot into distinct, independent components or "modules."
-Each module has one specific job.
+Modular logic is the professional practice of breaking down your cBot into distinct, independent components or "modules."
+Each module has one specific, clearly defined job.
 Think of it like building a car: you have an engine module, a braking module, and a steering module.
-They are all separate parts that work together.
-If you want to upgrade the engine, you don't have to rebuild the entire car.
+The engine doesn't need to know how the steering works; it just needs to provide power.
+This "separation of concerns" is the core principle.
+A cBot strategy template is a pre-built code structure that already has these separate modules laid out for you.

 The Key Modules of a Professional cBot Template

-1. The Parameters Module:
+1. The Parameters Module (The Control Panel)

-2. The Risk Management Module:
+2. The Risk Management Module (The CFO)

-3. The Entry Logic Module:
+3. The Entry Logic Module (The Strategist)

-4. The Exit Logic Module:
+4. The Exit Logic Module (The Trade Manager)

-How the Modules Work Together
+How the Modules Work Together: The Master Controller

 A simplified `OnBar()` method might look like this: